pinksheep

 Review before it actsEstimated cost up frontPause or modify any time

-What stays visible at launch time
+What stays visible at start time

-• The workflow plan
+• The task plan

 • The tools and handoffs involved